Frequently Asked Questions:

 Q: Isn't using the deck with katakana subtitles detrimental to children's reading and

-A: There's a right way, and a wrong way to use the katakana deck, and if done right, the end
+But, of course, there's a right way, and a wrong way to use the katakana deck, and our experience has shown that if done right, the end

 On the other hand, there's potential for children learn bad habits, or begin to rely on the

 katakana, so you have to be careful, and be a little strategic about the way you use the kana deck - if you opt to